ehowey/gatsby-theme-catalyst/README.md

 ## Migrating

 The first place to start is by checking the changelog file.
 Beginning at release v0.20.0 I have started tracking major changes in there.
 Other major breaking changes will be commented on here.

+**Removal of isMobile Context and mobileMenuBreakpoint**

+These are depreciated and will stop working post v1.0.
+There was a perfomance issue with SSR and javascript that was causing a flash of unstyled content.
+I have reverted back to using normal media queries for changing to the mobile menu at the second breakpoint, 768px by default.

 **gatsby-theme-catalyst-header-basic -> gatsby-theme-catalyst-header-top**